gab8192/Obsidian/README.md

 ### Neural network

-Obsidian evaluates positions with a neural network, the architecture is 2x(768->1024)->1 and is trained on 2.8B positions as of now.
+Obsidian evaluates positions with a neural network trained on Lc0 data.
 Trivial endgames are evaluated with a special function instead.